![]() |

 -

-Zurich to Prague (or Zurich to Ceske Budejovice) starts at €45 each way with a bed in a 3-bed sleeper, €59 each way with a bed in a cosy 2-bed sleeper, €112 with a bed in a single-bed sleeper.
+Zurich to Prague starts at €45 each way with a bed in a 3-bed sleeper, €59 each way with a bed in a cosy 2-bed sleeper, €112 with a bed in a single-bed sleeper.
 Berths in deluxe sleepers with shower & toilet cost a bit more.
-Fares are dynamic like air fares, so book ahead for these cheapest prices.
+Fares vary like air fares, so book ahead.

 -